Hamburger

 Additionally, companies employing at least 50 employees must implement an appropriate internal procedure to collect whistleblowing reports, through internal regulation.

-Impeaching an employee from doing an alert is punishable by up to one year of imprisonment and a fin up to EUR 15,000 for the company's legal representative and EUR75,000 for the company as a legal entity
+Impeaching an employee from doing an alert is punishable by up to 1 year of imprisonment and a fine up to EUR15,000 for the company's legal representative and EUR75,000 for the company as a legal entity

 Germany

-Expected to come into force in the first half of 2023, the Whistleblower Protection Act will require companies with more than 50 employees to provide local reporting channels for reports of breaches of national and EU laws.
+The Whistleblower Protection Act requires companies with more than 50 employees to provide local reporting channels for reports of breaches of national and EU laws.
 The law provides for a list of administrative offenses for violations.
-The parliament has not yet enacted the draft bill.

 Hong Kong, SAR